tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

 This step covers [Step 4: Set up subscription permissions](https://learn.microsoft.com/azure/azure-local/deploy/deployment-arc-register-server-permissions).

 1. Register required resource providers.
-Make sure that your Azure subscription is registered against the required resource providers.
+Make sure that your Azure subscription is registered with the required resource providers.
 To register, you must be an **Owner** or **Contributor** on your subscription.
 You can also ask an administrator of Azure subscription to register.

     ```powershell
     $providerNamespaces = @(